tensorflow/gnn/tensorflow_gnn/docs/guide/schema.md

 ## Generating Dummy Graph Data

-You can now generate dummy graph data from this schema with random contents.
+You can now generate dummy graph data with random contents from a graph schema without auxiliary node sets.
 We provide a tool for doing that.
 This can be useful for two reasons:

 1. To inspect the required encoding.
 If you're writing your own custom data preparation job to produce encoded tensorflow.Example protos, it is useful